lionel87/fast-tree-builder/README.md

 Throws `Error` when:

 - A duplicate identifier is recieved,
-- or `validateParentKeys` is set and an invalid parent key is recieved,
+- or `validRootKeys` is set and an invalid parent key is recieved,
 - or `validateTree` is set to `true` and a cyclic graph is the result.

 ## Comparison with other tree building libraries